mvanderblom/side-effects/adr/side-effects-scheduling.md

 ## Consequences

 Work is separated from the main thread because the scheduled function is called from another thread.

 **Pro's**
- - easy to implement
- - easy to understand
+ - Easy to use
- - easy to pass data from the main workload to the side effects
+   - Pass data from the main workload to the side effects by just passing params

 **Con's**
+ - Non-trivial to implement and understand with coroutines
+   - See comment about popping the stack
+   - See what you need to know about how exceptions behave whit in coroutines
+   - See diff with non coroutines version
+ - Manual exception handling because otherwise all side effects will get cancelled
  - It's all in memory so what happens when instance is shut down
-   - Could be that this is ok?
+   - Could be acceptable?
       - Current way of doing things is also "in memory"
       - This way increases the wait time though
       - Should then only be used for non-critical work.
  - Debugging will get harder, because how would you know which side effect threw the exception?
+   - ie.: side effects are anonymous functions
  - We're writing our own framework (not our core business)
    - Next feature requests will probably be
      - add ordering to side effects